MatthieuDartiailh/bytecode/doc/blocks.rst

         RETURN_VALUE

 .. note::
-   Displaying argument requires special case to display jump targets, since jump targets are blocks.

-   :class:`SetLineno` is handled in example to keep it simple.
+   :class:`SetLineno` is not handled in the example to keep it simple.

 Browse the graph